BM7102 - Introduction to Transfusion and Transplantation Science (2021/22)

 Science, discuss indication for the use of blood component therapy and identify and discuss in-depth the clinical aetiology and management of immunohaematological and transplantation disorders;

-3. Demonstrate an understanding of blood donation, collection, screening and
+3. Demonstrate through the written assignment an understanding of blood donation, collection, screening and

 Storage and describe the role of biomedical scientists in maintenance of transfusion or transplantation laboratory services.